HP15c collection ::

 I love the idea.
 It's like a hp42s++.

 This is basically the successor of the HP-48sx but made in 2013.

 It's a very powerful graphing calculator.
 It has unfortunately

 a problem with the standby time on its rechargable litium battery

-(the same battery as used in a Galaxy S3 cell phone, 2100 mAh or 1500 mAh, note the bigger version with 3Ah and more don't fit).
+(the same battery as used in a Galaxy S3 cell phone, 2100 mAh or 1500 mAh, note the bigger versions with 3Ah and more don't fit).
 If you use

 it every day then the standby current that the processor draws

-is neglectable to its on-time power consumption.
+is neglectable compared to its "on" power consumption.
 If you are on

 the other hand an occasional user like me who has the calculator

-on the shelf and uses it only once every one or two month then
+on the shelf and uses it only once every month then

 © Guido Socher